 Tailor image dimensions to fit the medium

 Every social network has specific dimensions for images.
-If a photo doesn't perfectly match, the social network will automatically crop or stretch, and distort it.
-This damages the ability of a carefully designed image's ability to communicate.
+If a photo doesn’t perfectly match, the social network will automatically crop or stretch, and distort it.
+This damages the ability of a carefully designed image’s ability to communicate.
 Marketers must keep this in mind for everything, including regular posts, profile pictures and previews.
-For those who aren't familiar with social media image dimensions, they can find an image dimension cheat sheet for the top social networks here.
+For those who aren’t familiar with social media image dimensions, they can find an image dimension cheat sheet for the top social networks on this link.

 Use color to captivate